 If you are planning a trip to Paris and feeling completely overwhelmed by all the city has to offer, fear not.
-I’ve compiled the ultimate Paris bucket list- a carefully curated 30 of the most memorable + unique things to do in Paris in 2022!
+I’ve compiled the ultimate Paris bucket list- a carefully curated 30 of the most memorable + unique things to do in 2023!

 Home to over 44,000 restaurants, 1,500 hotels, 480 parks and 130 museums, Paris is easily one of the most exciting cities in the world to visit.
 It is also one of the most overwhelming.
 With so much to see, do, eat and drink, planning a trip to Paris is no easy task.